whartzler/Class_Project/README.md

 ## **ML Model Overview**
-After our data was successfully cleaned, we turned our attention to creating machine learning models.
-Given that all of the data is labelled and available, we knew that we would be using a supervised machine learning model.
-In particular, we decided to use a [finish this paragraph by discussing the types of machine learning models used].
+After the data was successfully cleaned, we turned our attention to creating machine learning models.
+Given that all of the data is labelled and available, we knew that we would be using supervised machine learning models.
+The models chosen were: logistical regression, decision tree, random forest, extreme gradient boosting, single vector machine, and the ridge classifier.
+The single dataset was cleaned/processed four different ways.
+The first data set contained outliers.
+The second dataset had the outliers removed.
+The third dataset had no outliers and the classes were balanced using oversampling.
+The final dataset the vehicle attributes: `manufacturer`, `model`, and `model year` columns were dropped.

 ### FCV/BEV Dataset - Preprocessed with Outliers
 <br>